 - helping them think through key and supporting tasks they will need to do

 - encouraging them to set timelines for their plans

 - encouraging them to work through their plans

 My Career Plan

 CAREERinsite saves the information your students and clients enter.
-The resulting Career Plan, which can be saved as a PDF and printed, includes:
+The resulting Career Plan, which can be printed off as a hard copy or PDF, includes:

 - quiz and exercise results

 - summaries of notes

 Career Plans can be added to portfolios.
 Students can use them when:

 My Career Plan will remain available to logged in users up to 5 years after they last access the site.
 Users can revisit and revise their information as often as they wish as they move along their unique career paths.
 Users can also request removal from the system at any time.